CamDavidsonPilon/lifelines/docs/Examples.rst

 Problems with convergence in the Cox Proportional Hazard Model
 ################################################################
-Since the estimation of the coefficients in the Cox proportional hazard model is done using the Newton-Raphson algorithm, there is sometimes a problem with convergence.
-Here are some common symptoms and possible resolutions:
+Since the estimation of the coefficients in the Cox proportional hazard model is done using the Newton-Raphson algorithm, there are sometimes problems with convergence.
+Here are some common symptoms and resolutions:

- 0. First diagnostic: look for ``ConvergenceWarning`` in the output.
-Most often problems in convergence are the result of problems in the dataset.
-Lifelines has diagnostic checks it runs against the dataset before fitting and warnings are outputted to the user.
+1. First check: look for ``ConvergenceWarning`` in the output.
+Most often problems in convergence are the result of problems in the dataset. *lifelines* has checks it runs against the dataset before fitting and warnings are outputted to the user.

- 1. ``delta contains nan value(s).
-Convergence halted.``: First try adding ``show_progress=True`` in the ``fit`` function.
+2. ``delta contains nan value(s).``: First try adding ``show_progress=True`` in the ``fit`` function.
 If the values in ``delta`` grow unboundedly, it's possible the ``step_size`` is too large.
 Try setting it to a small value (0.1-0.5).

- 2. ``LinAlgError: Singular matrix``: This means that there is a linear combination in your dataset.
+3. ``Convergence halted due to matrix inversion problems``: This means that there is a linear combination in your dataset.
 That is, a column is equal to the linear combination of 1 or more other columns.
 Try to find the relationship by looking at the correlation matrix of your dataset.
+An common cause of this is dummifying categorical variables but not dropping a column.

- 3. Some coefficients are many orders of magnitude larger than others, and the standard error of the coefficient is equally as large. __Or__ there are nan's in the results.
-This can be seen using the ``summary`` method on a fitted ``CoxPHFitter`` object.
+4. Some coefficients are many orders of magnitude larger than others, and the standard error of the coefficient is also large *or* there are `nan`'s in the results.
+This can be seen using the ``print_summary`` method on a fitted ``CoxPHFitter`` object.

    1. Look for a ``ConvergenceWarning`` about variances being too small.
 The dataset may contain a constant column, which provides no information for the regression (Cox model doesn't have a traditional "intercept" term like other regression models).

    2. The data is completely separable, which means that there exists a covariate the completely determines whether an event occurred or not.
 For example, for all "death" events in the dataset, there exists a covariate that is constant amongst all of them.
 Look for a ``ConvergenceWarning`` after the ``fit`` call.

    3. Related to above, the relationship between a covariate and the duration may be completely determined.
 For example, if the rank correlation between a covariate and the duration is very close to 1 or -1, then the log-likelihood can be increased arbitrarly using just that covariate.
 Look for a ``ConvergenceWarning`` after the ``fit`` call.

    4. Another problem may be a co-linear relationship in your dataset.
-See point 2. above.
+See point 3. above.

- 4. If adding a very small ``penalizer`` significantly changes the results (``CoxPHFitter(penalizer=0.0001)``), then this probably means that the step size in the iterative algorithm is too large.
+5. If adding a very small ``penalizer`` significantly changes the results (``CoxPHFitter(penalizer=0.0001)``), then this probably means that the step size in the iterative algorithm is too large.
 Try decreasing it (``.fit(..., step_size=0.50)`` or smaller), and returning the ``penalizer`` term to 0.

- 5. If using the ``strata`` arugment, make sure your stratification group sizes are not too small.
+6. If using the ``strata`` arugment, make sure your stratification group sizes are not too small.
 Try ``df.groupby(strata).size()``.

 Adding weights to observations in a Cox model
 ##############################################